andresvourakis/Loan-Default-Prediction/README.md

-# Loan Default Predriction
+# Loan Default Prediction

-## Overview
+## Summary
-The goal was to build a predictive model that assigns default probabilities to loan applications.
+Through this analysis, I concluded "Random Forest Classifier" to be the best predictive model to assign default probabilities to loan applications.

-**Optimization:** It was assumed that Anyfin cares more about accurately predicting defaulters rather than non-defaulters.
+**Assumption:** It was assumed that Anyfin cares more about accurately predicting defaulters rather than non-defaulters.
 Therefore, the predictive model was optimized for sensitivity (recall).

 ## Approach
 In order to tackle this problem, the dataset provided was used to train a classification model.
 I began by doing some exploratory data analysis on the entire dataset in order to better understand it's features.
 Then, I cleaned the data to prepare it for the model building step.
 During the model building step, the data was transformed to get it ready for training.
 I trained several classification models and then compared them to each other using accuracy, sensitivity and precision scores.
 Here is more information on how model selection was approached: